 Modern living is tough sometimes.
 The burden of knowledge is everywhere.
-A hundred years ago, toothpaste and air conditioning hadn’t been invented.
+A hundred years ago, toothpaste and air conditioning hadn't been invented.
 Everyone was gross, so nobody had to worry about it.
 Now, we know every potential offense our bodies can cause, and the most unforgivable of all is bad breath.
-It’s social suicide to try and do a little face-to-face networking after you just enjoyed some spicy hors d’oeuvres.
+It's social suicide to try and do a little face-to-face networking after you just enjoyed some spicy hors d'oeuvres.
 No, we have to have pleasant breath at all times, and the only way we can hope to achieve that is to know when our breath gets bad.
 Never fear.
-We’re going to cover it all today, and you’re about to become an expert in identifying and treating your own bad breath.
+We're going to cover it all today, and you're about to become an expert in identifying and treating your bad breath so you can be your own bad breath detector.

-You can smell your own farts, so why is it tough to smell the stink in your mouth?
-There’s not a definitive answer, but there are some compelling clues.
+Have you wondered how to get rid of bad breath?
+You can smell your farts, so why is it tough to smell the stink in your mouth?
+There's not a definitive answer, but there are some compelling clues.
 The first clue is that your mouth is connected to your nose through an opening.
-If you’ve ever snorted something and then tasted it, you experienced this connection.
-Since this pathway is always open, you’re actually smelling your own breath all the time.
-Most experts are convinced that your brain filters out the smell of your own breath (good or bad) like white noise.
+If you've ever snorted something and then tasted it, you experienced this connection.
+Since this pathway is always open, you're smelling your breath all the time.
+Most experts are convinced that your brain filters out the smell of your breath (good or bad) like white noise.

-In fact, white noise is the other clue.
+White noise is the other clue.
 We know that our brains are capable of ignoring persistent things.
 For whatever reason, we respond more to changes than to static situations.
-It’s why you ignore the sound of your refrigerator, why you can get highway hypnosis on a long, straight road and why you don’t feel your underwear right now.
-Well, now that you’re thinking about it you might, but you weren’t before we said anything.
+It's why you ignore the sound of your refrigerator, why you can get highway hypnosis on a long, straight road and why you don't feel your underwear right now.
+Well, now that you're thinking about it, you might, but you weren't before we said anything.

-Here’s a check to see if the concept of white noise can explain why you don’t smell your own breath.
-When you brush your teeth or take a breath mint, do you smell your breath afterwards?
-You definitely taste the minty freshness, but do you smell it?
+Here's a check to see if the concept of white noise can explain why you don't smell your own breath.
+When you brush your teeth or take a breath mint, do you smell your breath afterward?
+You taste the minty freshness, but do you smell it?

 Why Can We Smell Others' Breath?